Authorized Eastern Canada distributor · Dyneema® synthetic chains

 Press-line maintenance, die handling, finished-panel rigging.
 Speed of rig + surface preservation = standard tooling in modern stamping plants.

-Sourced in Quebec.
+Stocked in Quebec.
+Serving Eastern Canada.
 Specified by engineers who plan lifts.

-Maxor is the authorized Quebec distributor of Murlink®.
-We don't sell chain in isolation — we spec it inside the lift methodology, train your crew on inspection, handle warranty + replacement, and keep stock for the WLL bands Quebec heavy industry orders most.
+Maxor is the authorized Eastern Canada distributor of Murlink® — Quebec, Ontario, and the Maritimes.
+We don't sell chain in isolation — we spec it inside the lift methodology, train your crew on inspection, handle warranty + replacement, and keep Quebec stock for the WLL bands Eastern Canadian heavy industry orders most.

 Catalogue + quote